 CFCU Scholarship Winning Essays

-Congressional Federal awarded three $3,000 scholarships to graduating high school seniors based on their academic standing and their answer to this essay question: Imagine you are designing financial services for a credit union with your peers in mind.
-What resources or products would you recommend they use to start building a sound financial future?
+Congressional Federal awarded three $3,000 scholarships to graduating high school seniors based on their academic standing and their answer to this essay question: What is the hardest lesson about money that you have learned so far, either from your own experience or the experience of someone you know?

-2022 saw a great number of entries for our annual scholarship.
+2023 saw a record number of entries for our annual scholarship.
 The Board selected the winners for their thoughtful explorations.
 We're proud to have the authors as members, and we wish them all the best in their bright academic futures and beyond.